 Ernst had his first taste of English rugby at 18 when he had a spell over here, working in a warehouse and playing rugby for Cheltenham at weekends.
 Rather than try to head to professional rugby when he went home he went to university, gaining a degree in Management Accounting.

 Ernst played in the U20 University side, moving into the first team.
-He progresses to the Western Province U21 side, then the 1st team playing Cup games for them.
-With his degree finished degree he played for Stellenbosch, having a particularly good game in front of the coach of the Lions, based in Johannesburg.
+He progressed to the Western Province U21 side, then the 1st team playing Cup games for them.
+With his degree finished he played for Stellenbosch, having a particularly good game in front of the coach of the Lions, based in Johannesburg.
 Ernst was a Lions supporter, with a family history as his Grandad had played for them.
 The coach spoke to Ernst about making the move to Lions, disappearing after the match, however he phoned a few months later and the move was made.

 We digressed rather as I wondered if Ernst had always been in the back row, he actually played as Centre for 3 years, before moving onto the Wing; that was a bit dull so he found himself in the Number 8 shirt as a teenager, playing in the pivotal role in his gap year at Cheltenham.